-Games dues in person to the help desk on Sunday 1/27 at 5PM!
+Games dues in person to the 12th Floor on Sunday Feb 2 at 4:00PM!

 The Global Game Jam brings together game makers, musicians, artists, programmers, beginners, and veterans to make a game based on a shared world-wide theme in forty-eight hours.
-Join 280,000 other game makers from 93 countries around the world to make a game January 25-27!
+Jam alongside 280,000 other game makers from 93 countries around the world!

 Ideas that started simple at the NYU GGJ have grown into impressive, award-winning, released games!
 2013 GGJ game Mushroom 11 was released on Steam, after being selected for an IGF nomination, IndieCade, and the PAX 10, among other festivals and awards.
 Nina Freeman and Emmett Butler’s 2014 GGJ game How do you do it? is out now, and was selected for IndieCade as well as nominated for an IGF.
-Not everyone makes a digital game; our site’s Best Overall Game of 2014 was a board game called Lucca, which went on to become an Official Selection at IndieCade 2014.
+Our site’s Best Overall Game of 2014 was a board game called Lucca, which went on to become an Official Selection at IndieCade 2014.